top of page

 The Problem with “Compostable” Labels

-At first glance, the word “compostable” sounds like a win for the environment.
-But not all compostable dog waste bags actually break down the way people think they do.
-Many of these bags require specialized industrial composting conditions—such as sustained high temperatures and oxygen levels—not available in home compost bins or regular landfills.
+At first glance, the term “compostable” sounds like a win for the environment.
+However, not all compostable dog waste bags break down as consumers expect.
+Many of these bags require specialized industrial composting conditions—such as sustained high temperatures and specific oxygen levels.
+These conditions are often not available in home compost bins or regular landfills.

-When tossed in backyard compost or trash, these bags often don’t decompose properly.
-Instead, they can linger in the environment, sometimes breaking into microplastics similar to traditional plastic bags.
-This disconnect between label and reality is one of the main reasons behind the state-level bans.
+When tossed into backyard compost or trash, these bags frequently fail to decompose properly.
+They can linger in the environment, sometimes breaking into microplastics similar to traditional plastic bags.
+This disconnect between the label and reality is one major reason behind the state-level bans.

 Inconsistent Standards, Inconsistent Results

-There’s no one-size-fits-all composting system.
-Industrial composting facilities can successfully process certified compostable materials—but these facilities aren’t available in most municipalities.
-And without access to the right disposal conditions, even certified bags may not fully break down, defeating their purpose.
+There’s no one-size-fits-all approach to composting.
+Industrial composting facilities can successfully process certified compostable materials.
+However, these facilities are not available in most municipalities.
+Without access to the right disposal conditions, even certified bags may not fully break down, defeating their purpose.

-By restricting the term “compostable,” states are calling attention to these inconsistencies and helping consumers avoid misplaced trust in products that may not perform as advertised.
+By restricting the term “compostable,” states are drawing attention to these inconsistencies.
+They aim to help consumers avoid misplaced trust in products that may not perform as advertised.

 Environmental Risks of Improper Disposal

-Misusing so-called compostable dog waste bags can actually worsen environmental impact.
+Misusing so-called compostable dog waste bags can worsen environmental impacts.
 When improperly disposed of in landfills, these bags may degrade anaerobically (without oxygen), releasing methane—a powerful greenhouse gas.
-Some may not break down at all, contributing to long-term pollution.
+In some cases, bags may not break down at all, contributing to long-term pollution.

-Removing the term from packaging helps reduce these risks by encouraging more responsible disposal methods and cutting down on contamination from improperly composted waste.
+Removing the term from packaging helps reduce these risks.
+It encourages more responsible disposal methods and cuts down on contamination from improperly composted waste.

 Clarity for Consumers

-Stricter labeling laws ensure consumers get the full picture: what conditions are needed for proper decomposition, and how to actually dispose of the product.
+Stricter labeling laws ensure consumers receive the full picture: the conditions necessary for proper decomposition and how to dispose of the product correctly.
 The goal is to support better decisions, not just better purchases.

 What This Means for Manufacturers

-For brands, these regulations present a challenge—but also an opportunity.
-Companies are now being encouraged to use accurate, transparent labeling.
-That means clearly stating what composting conditions are required and guiding customers toward the right disposal options.
+For brands, these regulations present both a challenge and an opportunity.
+Companies are now encouraged to use accurate and transparent labeling.
+This means clearly stating what composting conditions are necessary and guiding customers toward the right disposal options.

-In the long run, this leads to more trust between brands and consumers—and less wishful thinking when it comes to sustainability claims.
+In the long run, this leads to deeper trust between brands and consumers.
+It also reduces wishful thinking regarding sustainability claims.

 The Bigger Picture: Responsible Pet Waste Disposal